Sue Jacobs

-Sue Jacobs (born 1950 – 13 July 2012) was a dual New Zealand international, having represented the country in both softball and football.
+Sue Jacobs (1950 – 13 July 2012) was a dual New Zealand international, having represented the country in both softball and football.
 Jacobs played under the Auckland Metro Club for both sports, and represented Auckland in both in the national competitions.

 Softball

 Club career

 Jacobs played for Auckland Metro Softball Club and was named "Auckland Softballer of the Year" in 1972–1973 and 1974–1975.
 She toured with the club to Australia in 1974–1975.
 She represented Auckland in the national competition for eleven straight seasons, winning six titles in her first seven years.

 International career

 Jacobs was a New Zealand women's international softball player from 1976 to 1978.

 Football

 Club career

 Jacobs played for Metro in football, when the softball team decided to form a football team as well.
 They played in the local Auckland competition from 1973.
 She also represented the Auckland province eight times after making her debut in a 3–0 loss to Wellington in 1974.